Aeroluna/LunaCoopMod/README.md

 A set of changes, additions, and bug fixes to the StarCraft 2 Co-op mode.
 Maguro's Mutators mod is used as a base.

+NOTE: All times in Co-op use in-game time instead of real time e.g. if a tooltip says 10 seconds, that corresponds to ~7.14 real time seconds on Brutal/Faster.

 ### Table of Contents
 <details>
 <summary>Details</summary>